thma/LtuPatternFactory/README.md

 "225"
 ```

-So far we are using functions directly and not as a parameter to some *higher order* function, that is we are using them without a computational context referring to them.
+So far we have been using functions directly and not as a parameter to some *higher order* function, that is we are using them without a computational context referring to them.

 In the next step we will set up such a computational context.